 The PCC annually reviews chief executive officer performance and makes recommendations regarding chief executive officer compensation for consideration by the full Board.
-For 2013, the PCC reviewed and made recommendations to the Board on the compensation of the chief executive officer and the executive chairman.
-Neither the chief executive officer nor the executive chairman is present during discussions regarding their compensation, and neither plays any role in determining his own compensation.
+For 2014, the PCC reviewed and made recommendations to the Board on the compensation of the chief executive officer.
+The chief executive officer is not present during discussions regarding his compensation, and does not play any role in determining his own compensation.
 As it deems appropriate, the PCC utilizes the Towers Watson compensation data and directs the senior vice president-human resources and public affairs to prepare computations for its consideration.
 With respect to other executives, the chief executive officer annually reviews performance and makes compensation recommendations to the PCC.
 The chief executive officer reviews compensation data provided by Towers Watson, consults with the senior vice president-human resources and public affairs, and considers the individual factors listed above before making his recommendations.
 The PCC can exercise its discretion to modify any recommended compensation to such executives.